IHTSDO/rf2-to-json-conversion/README.md

 Importing data
 --------------

+The snapshot API requires a MongoDB database to store the denormalized representation contained in the .json files.
+MongoDb 2.6.x is required to leverage its latest adavances in full text search.

 This project includes a script file for importing the resulting .json files into MongoDB, and creating the necessary indexes.
 This sentence needs to be executed from the folder that contains the .json files.
+The script will use the `mongoimport` command provided by mongoDB, it is expected to be in the path, as well as `mongo` runtime.

 ```./import.sh en-edition 20140731```